-Will mobile data roaming be affected by no deal?
+Will mobile data roaming be affected by Brexit?

 Free data roaming has been present across the EU since June 2017 and means that UK travellers don’t face any extra fees for using their minutes, texts or data while abroad.

-One of the main changes for UK drivers travelling to the EU is the need for more documentation.
+One of the main changes that UK drivers could face when travelling to the EU is the need for more documentation.
 You will still require your UK driving licence to drive in EU and EEA countries, but you will also need an International Driving Permit (IDPs).
 There are three different types of IDPs, and the one you need will depend on which countries you plan to drive in.